 You have

-Luxury Detergent Round Up: Comparing the 6 Best Detergents for Washing Your Luxury Clothes and Fine Fabrics
+2025 Luxury Detergent Round Up: Discover the Best Luxury Laundry Detergent for Washing Your Clothing and Home Textiles

-For purposes of this discussion, we are focusing on each brand's "all-purpose" liquid detergent formula which is the most versatile option.
-We cleaned similar loads of towels and clothing in each brand on a regular wash cycle and followed manufacturer directions for measuring laundry soap.
+For consistency, we will focus on each brand's "all-purpose" liquid detergent, which is the most versatile option.
+We cleaned similar loads of towels and clothing in each brand on a regular wash cycle and followed manufacturer directions for measuring l measuring luxury laundry soap for an average size load.

 Heritage Park All-Purpose Laundry Detergent, Fragrance-Free

-The performance: This detergent absolutely knocks it out of the "park" when it comes to towels, leaving them clean, soft, and smelling wonderfully fresh (even though it contains no added scent!)
+The performance: This detergent absolutely knocks it out of the "park" when it comes to towels, leaving them clean, soft, and smelling wonderfully fresh (even without any added scent!)
 Our fussiest family member offered unsolicited praise after their towel was washed without their knowledge in this fabulous detergent, saying, "Whatever detergent you used on the towels makes them way softer and smell much better.
 Like incomparable."
 We think it's the proprietary blend of enzymes at work, cleaning the fibers and allowing them to retain their innate softness and absorbency.
+Heritage Park also works wonderfully for pretreating stains (even tough stains come out thanks to the enzyme formula).
 The bottle yields between 16 (regular machine) and 21 loads (HE machine) at a cost of of $1.14 to $1.50 each.
 The easy-pour spout with a "drain-back" design also eliminates mess and waste.
-Heritage Park All-Purpose Laundry Detergent also comes in an environmentally-friendly 64 oz. refill pack that uses 80 percent less plastic.
+Heritage Park All-Purpose Laundry Detergent comes in a 64 oz. bottle and an eco-friendly 64 oz. refill pack that uses 80 percent less plastic.

 LeBlanc Linen Wash, Original

 The promise: Designed for the laundering of luxury and everyday washable and colorfast linens and apparel.
 LeBlanc Linen Wash is formulated to protect fibers while preserving the original beauty of fine textiles and apparel.
 It can be used on washable, colorfast, and organic linens as well as all cottons, synthetics, and blends.
-This cold-water wash (lukewarm for hand wash or pre-treating) has a pleasing flower/fruit/herb scent and is neutral pH.
-It's 100% biodegradable with no animal testing but no outside certification that we can find.
-It has NO cleaning enzymes as well as no bleach, caustics, phosphates, sulfates, or parabens.
-The ingredients aren't listed on either the website or the bottle, but the website does say that the formula contains organic ingredients; is environmentally safe; not tested on animals, and is biodegradable.
+LeBlanc is made as a cold-water wash (lukewarm for hand wash or pre-treating) and a pleasing delicate fragrance of flower/fruit/herb scent.
+It is pH neutral, biodegradable, and claims no animal testing (we cannot find outside certification for this claim). and is neutral pH.
+It's 100% biodegradable with no animal testing and certified under the PETA Beauty Without Bunnies program.
+Le Blanc has NO cleaning enzymes as well as no bleach, caustics, phosphates, sulfates, or parabens.
+The ingredients are listed on the website, which also notes that the formula contains organic ingredients; is environmentally safe; and is biodegradable.
 The website offers laundering tips and showcases a full line of detergent and laundry accessories.

 Recommended for: Clothing that can be washed in cold water.

 The performance: Let's begin with the math.
 The bottle promises up to 64 loads of wash but that is based on a single pump for hand washing.
 A large, non-HE load could require four pumps of detergent, which means you’re getting 16 washes out of a bottle.
 That said, the pump is helpful for measuring and avoiding spills and waste.
 Puracy left our towels clean and fresh (we needed three pumps even in our HE washing machine) but was not very effective on moderately soiled clothes, which had to be washed a second time.
-Perhaps Puracy would perform better on clothing if used in combination with an oxygen bleach powder or a scent booster.
-Additionally, the Puracy bottle says it can be used for washing silk, but it contains enzymes that can actually degrade silk and other protein-based fibers.
-Despite the overpromising, Puracy gets credit for eco-friendliness and sustainability.
+Perhaps Puracy would perform better on clothing if used in combination with an oxygen bleach powder.
+Puracy gets credit for eco-friendliness and sustainability.
 Puracy lives its commitment to fighting waste both by producing a highly concentrated formula and selling refill pouches that allow you to reuse the bottle.
 A large, non-HE load washed in Puracy will cost up to $1.

 Recommended for: Individuals with sensitive skin or allergies, babies.
 Not for heavy-duty cleaning.